 Contact depends on the amount of surface area for the water to interact with.
 The finer the grind, the more surface area and the quicker the extraction.
 However, a finer grind also slows the flow of the water through the coffee, which further works to increase the extraction.
 This is part of what makes the Hario such a subtle device: a few turns of the grinder can make a huge difference in your extraction levels.
 (Think of it as the opposite of cold brew, in which large grinds steep for 10-12 hours to reach full extraction.)

 With the V60 you will need a medium-fine to fine grind and a steady pour to score a solid cup of coffee.
 It can take a bit of practice to find the right balance, but persistence will lead to an unparalleled level of caffeinated perfection.
 (It should go without saying that maintaining the correct water temperature is equally critical; brewing with too low a water temperature will result in a thin, sour, and under-extracted cup.)

-Since I’ve talked a lot about flavor, I’m sure you’d like to know what flavors you can expect from this brewer.
+Since I’ve talked a lot about flavour, I’m sure you’d like to know what flavours you can expect from this brewer.
 Though it ultimately depends on your particular brew technique, the V-60 is known for producing a brighter and more complex cup of coffee.

 Watch this video for a quick how-to tutorial on brewing with the Hario:

 If you can’t stand the thought of spending a week in a hotel drinking stale coffee that comes in a bag, the Hario just might be your new favourite travelling companion.
 The plastic and metal cones are lightweight and sturdy; as much as we love the ceramic Hario V60 dripper for home use, we wouldn’t relish the thought of carrying one up and down the steps on the London Underground, or while hiking through the Cascades.